 We have already discussed environmental engineering situations that require water remediation.
 Can you name some for me?
 (Listen to student responses.)
 Yes, examples might include industrial oil spills or chemical leaks into drinking water sources.
 In order to develop and apply methods of water remediation, environmental engineers, must also be able to separate mixtures to remove the pollutant components.

 Here's how chromatography works: Different inks have different properties, such as how much they can be dissolved in solvents.
-When you place chromatography paper into the solvent, the solvent begins to move up the paper.
+When you place chromatography paper into a solvent, the solvent begins to move up the paper.
 As the solvent rises, it dissolves the ink on the paper and separates the ink into its components.
 The farther the ink travels, the more it is attracted to the solvent.

 Understanding chemical reactions can also help environment engineers remediate contaminants in water.
 For example, engineers can use chemical oxidants to degrade certain contaminants; in other words, the contaminant reacts with the treatment chemical to produce a product that is benign, or harmless, unlike the contaminant.
 Some common indicators of reaction include: changes in odor, temperature, or color, production of gas, or precipitation.
 However, the only way to be absolutely certain of whether a chemical reaction has occurred is to perform a chemical analysis to determine whether a new chemical is present.

 A good understanding of solutions and mixtures and their components, in addition to reaction, is essential for environmental engineers.
 Most experiments and data gathering done for the purpose of improving groundwater quality involve the preparation of solutions to monitor and test contaminated water.

 solute: The component of a solution in the smallest amount.

 solution: Mixture made of two or more substances.

 solvent: The component of a solution in the largest amount.